adline-st/555-rtc-ios-sdk/README.md

 ## Clean up the session.

 Invoke below API in Rtc555Sdk to release all the resources used by SDK.
-This call also allows  client to disconect with 555 platform backend.
-It is advisable for app developer to call this API if app goes to background or kill state.
+This call also allows the client to disconnect with the 555 platform backend.
+The app developer should call this API if the app goes to the background or kill state.

 ```swift
 Rtc555Sdk.cleanup()